jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-5a.md

 They are prescribed most surely by a lawful superior.
 They are also attended with the sanction of rewards and punishments.

-Those deputies of God within us, never fail to=
+Those deputies of God within us, never fail to:
 - punish their violation by the torments of inward shame and self-condemnation, and
-- always reward obedience with=
+- always reward obedience with:
 - tranquility of mind, and
 - self-satisfaction.